👋 Looking for a starter hearing aid?

 - The first is form factor and comfort.
 I wear my AirPods regularly while working or running, but I can only wear them comfortably for a few hours.
 Standard hearing aids are much lighter weight and less intrusive in the ear.

 - The second consideration is social dynamics.
 I wore my AirPods in transparency mode on a recent trip.
 When I approached people to ask questions, I could sense them looking to my ears to see whether I was talking to them or on the phone.
 This dynamic could be even more challenging with friends, colleagues, or family.

 - The third limitation is sound output.
 I've maxed out my AirPods Pro 2 transparency mode volume and could still use some additional boost.
 If you have anything more than mild hearing loss, AirPods probably can't fully replace your amplification needs.

 Even with all these limitations in mind, the prospect that Apple (one of the most loved companies in the world) is dabbling in hearing tech is very exciting news.

-So are AirPods Pro a good alternative?
+So are AirPods Pro 2 a hearing aid alternative?

 I wore my AirPods Pro 2 devices throughout a day of travel and in a few casual social settings.
 I also tried them side-by-side with my prescription hearing aids.
 Some of my reactions: